OneUI 4.1, Super AMOLED displays, and 5G connectivity. NextPit introduces you to the two new smartphones from Samsung and tell you the differences.

 - Read also: Does quick charging damage the battery?

 So, now of course you want to know what you'll have to shell out for the two new phones.
-You should know: The A33 is only available with 128 GB of storage and costs $369.99 (MSRP).
+You should know this before proceeding though: The A33 is only available with 128 GB of storage and costs $369.99 (MSRP).

 Logically, you will have to pay a bit more for the larger A53: The model with 6 GB / 128 GB will cost $449.99 and be available on March 31 at T-Mobile and Verizon.
 It’ll also sell through AT&T, Samsung.com, and other retail and carrier partners beginning April 1.
 Samsung thus bases the price on the A52 series from last year.